ColinRitman/sld/win-start-readme.txt

 Wait to full sync.

 If daemon will not find any seed - check your windows firewall and home/office router NAT and firewall rules.
-If still failed - ask for assistance at official Ryver forum - https://zzl.ryver.com/application/signup/members/h07SVMfFAvFRGiZ
+If still failed - ask for assistance at the Discord chat - https://discord.gg/46xpPye

 5 - Start mining